TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_7_Identity_Profile_Evaluation_Engine.md

-# Part 7 – Identity Profile Evaluation Engine (Story-Driven)
+# Part 7 – Identity Profile Evaluation Engine — Teaching Mastery Edition

 [⬅️ Back to Home](../README.md)

 ---

-## Big Idea

-Correlation decides **who owns an account.**
-Identity Profile Evaluation decides **who that person actually is.**

-After correlation, ISC knows:
-“These accounts belong to Alice.”

-But it still does not know:
+## Why This Part Exists

+Parts before this decided:

+- What data exists (Extraction),
+- What it looks like (Normalization),
-- What is Alice’s department?
+- What ISC remembers (Persistence),
-- Which email is real?
-- Who is her manager?
+- Who owns which account (Correlation).
-- What lifecycle stage is she in?

-Identity Profile Evaluation answers:
+Part 7 answers a deeper question:

-“Given all the accounts linked to this person,
-who is this person supposed to be?”
+**Given all the linked accounts, who is this person supposed to be?**

-This is where identity becomes a story, not just data.
+Correlation says: “These accounts belong to Alice.”
+Evaluation says: “So… who is Alice?”

+Keep this sentence in mind:

+**Evaluation is judgment.
+Not copying.**

 ---